transloadit/uppy/website/src/docs/transloadit.md

 ### `limit: 0`

 Limit the amount of uploads going on at the same time.
-Setting this to `0` means there is no limit on concurrent uploads.
+Setting this to `0` means no limit on concurrent uploads.
 This option is passed through to the [`@uppy/tus`](/docs/tus) plugin that Transloadit plugin uses internally.

 ### `locale: {}`